 The American Dental Association (ADA) recommends that you clean between your teeth using floss, or an alternative interdental cleaner, once each day.
-They also recommend that you brush your teeth twice a day for 2 minutes with fluoride toothpaste.
+But flossing incorrectly may cause damage.

 Your toothbrush can’t reach between your teeth to remove plaque (a sticky film that contains bacteria).
 Flossing gets between your teeth to clean away the plaque.